GianmarcoDIAG/BeSyft/README.md

 ## Performing the Experiments

-To plot the results of the experiments on counter games execute:
+To plot the results of the experiments from [1] on counter games execute:

 ```
 cd EmpiricalResults/CounterGames
 python3 plot.py
 ```

-Else, to execute your experiments on counter games run:
+Else, to execute your own experiments on counter games run:

 ```
 sudo chmod "u+x" exe-benchs.sh
 ./exe-benchs.sh
 ```
-Then, execute:
+To plot execute:

 ```
 cd Benchmarks/CounterGames
 python3 plot.py
 ```

-Contacts
+## Contacts

 For any feedback or suggestion you can reach to: parretti@diag.uniroma1.it

-References
+## References

 [1] De Giacomo, Giuseppe; Parretti, Gianmarco; and Zhu, Shufang 2023.
 Symbolic LTLf Best-Effort Synthesis.
 In European Conference on Multi-Agent Systems (EUMAS).
 Cham: Springer Nature Switzerland, 2023. p.
 228-243.